iakito-dev/iakito-dev/README.md

 ### 🧭 About Me
 - 🌍 Originally from **Tokyo, Japan** — with experience living in **Ireland🇮🇪, Canada🇨🇦, Spain🇪🇸, and the UK🇬🇧**
 - 💼 Former **Cloud Support Engineer at AWS Japan**, now pursuing **Software development role**
-- ☕ Passionate about **Web Application development, Cloud　Technologies, DevOps, etc..**
+- ☕ Passionate about **Web Application development, Cloud Technologies, DevOps, etc.**

 ---